Amazon opens online pharmacy with prescription delivery

 Price comparisons

-Amazon said it will offer commonly prescribed drugs starting Tuesday, including creams, pills, as well as medications that need to stay cold, like insulin.
+Amazon said it will offer commonly prescribed drugs starting Tuesday, including creams and pills, as well as medications that need to stay cold, like insulin.
 Shoppers have to set up a profile on Amazon's website and have doctors send prescriptions to the company.

 Amazon said its customers will be able to research and compare medications, including branded and generic versions, while also checking the price without insurance, their insurance co-pay or the price through a new Prime prescription savings benefit.